dylan-dang/jumpcutter-crack/README.md

 ## Installation and Usage

 To start off, you should already have [NodeJS](https://nodejs.org) installed.
 Then, download the dependencies using your package manager of choice.
-An example of how to do so is shown below using [pnpm](https://pnpm.io), but you may subsitute any instance of `pnpm` with `npm` to get to achieve the same results.
+An example of how to do so is shown below using [pnpm](https://pnpm.io), but you may subsitute any instance of `pnpm` with `npm` to achieve the same results.

 ```bash
 pnpm i